 Second, asking me whether or not I think that people have a right to "not believe" is like asking me if people have a right to “not speak” or a right to “not assemble”?
 Constitutional protections are for actions, not inaction.
 You can’t protect a word not spoken, a sentence not written, or a practice not exercised.
 The Constitution protects words spoken and sentences written and groups that assemble and religious exercises that are practiced.
 You can’t protect a “non exercise of religion” any more than you can protect “non speech.”
-Such rhetorical gymnastics diminishes from the actual freedoms that are provided under the Constitution.
+Such rhetorical gymnastics trivialize those actual freedoms that are provided under the Constitution.

 Another way of putting it, you can’t have a right to inactivity.
-If this were true then no one would be more in need of rights protection than the benign occupants at your local graveyard.
+If this were true then no one would be more in need of rights protection than the inactive occupants at your local graveyard.

 How do you practice unbelief, let alone defend it?
 What if I told you that “the First Amendment protects my right of non speech”?
 Could you have a right of non speaking about your non religion?
 I wish more of the trolls at Huff-a-Ton Post would exercise their right to non speech about their non religion.
 Perhaps we could get another organization going called the “Not Speaking about My Non Religion Foundation.”
 After all, those that don’t speak about their non belief have a right to be heard.